lanza/llvm-tutor/README.md

 ==========
-The **HelloWorld** pass from [HelloWorld.cpp](https://github.com/banach-space/llvm-tutor/blob/master/HelloWorld/HelloWorld.cpp) is a basic, self-contained reference example.
+The **HelloWorld** pass from [HelloWorld.cpp](https://github.com/banach-space/llvm-tutor/blob/master/HelloWorld/HelloWorld.cpp) is a self-contained reference example.
 The corresponding [CMakeLists.txt](https://github.com/banach-space/llvm-tutor/blob/master/HelloWorld/CMakeLists.txt) implements the minimum set-up for an out-of-source pass.

-You can build **HelloWorld** like this:
+For each function in a module, **HelloWord** prints its name and the number of arguments that it takes.
+You can build it like this:
 ```bash
 export LLVM_DIR=<installation/dir/of/llvm/9>
 mkdir build